kingslayer1312/CAD-DR/README.md

 # CAD-DR: CAD Dimensionality Reduction

 ## Introduction
-A 3D convolutional autoencoder I had developed as a part of my internship at Mahindra & Mahindra.
-The autoencoder is made for the purpose of dimensionality reduction of 3D CAD models.
+A 3D convolutional autoencoder for the purpose of dimensionality reduction of CAD models.
+The autoencoder is based on the EfficientNet architecture.
 Multiple models having different parameters but overall a similar architecture are present in this repository.

 ## Details